dmfutcher/advent-2020/README.md

 # Advent of Code 2020

-Attempting to do Advent of Code 2020 in 25 different languages
+Advent of Code 2020 in 25 different languages

 - Day 1: Python
 - Day 2: Haskell